 Why choose this type of travel, as in exploring a new country from the back of a horse?

 Because walking on your own two feet is overrated.

 Who is your favourite safari horse of all time and why?

 Well as she’s my first and only, Tupp would have to be my fav!
 She was cheeky like me, and beautiful to ride.
 She was super responsive when I was asking her to avoid low branches so I wouldn’t get clotheslined HA!

 A tip that every globetrotter should know before going on a ride…

 I didn’t have one myself, but a few ladies brought in sheepskin or gel padded saddle savers for their bottoms.
 I gotta tell ya, my butt was sore for the first 3 days, and then after that I hardened up for the last 3 days of riding.
 Maybe also getting in as much time in the saddle prior to your ride as well would help with this.
 I hadn’t ridden much since May and my ride was December, so I was definitely NOT riding fit.
 I certainly was at the end of the ride, I felt like I could have kept riding forever…

 Finish this sentence: Don’t leave home without…

-A good sense of humor and witty comebacks, especially if riding with Hidden Trails – Micko and Christian dish it out, so be prepared to give it back.
-Oh and lip balm!
+A good sense of humor and witty comebacks, especially if riding with Christian, Laura and their team – Micko and Christian dish it out, so be prepared to give it back.
+Oh, and lip balm!